ssbc/ssb-conn-query/README.md

 # ssb-conn-query

 Module that helps querying potential SSB peer connections.
-For use with the SSB CONN family of modules.
-See also [ssb-conn-db](https://github.com/staltz/ssb-conn-db), [ssb-conn-hub](https://github.com/staltz/ssb-conn-hub), and [ssb-conn-staging](https://github.com/staltz/ssb-conn-staging).
+For use with the [SSB CONN](https://github.com/staltz/ssb-conn) family of modules.

 ## Usage